Core Principles | The Three Streams GEO Methodology

 📊

-Review measurement data, identify optimization opportunities, realign stream priorities.
+Review measurement data, identify optimization opportunities, realign stream priorities based on evidence.

 • Measurement Review (20 min): ACF trends, SOV-AI vs. competitors, conversion data